Ashaz-Ahmad/caesar-cipher-encryptor/README.md

 ## Features

-- Encrypts text files using Caesar Cipher with a shift of 16 characters
+- Encrypts text files using a Caesar Cipher with a shift of 16 characters
 - Decrypts previously encrypted text files
 - Generates unique filenames for encrypted or decrypted files if the user does not wish to overwrite existing files
 - Optionally deletes the original file after encryption or decryption